matthewkuria/matthewkuria/README.md

 ## Hi there

-- 🔭 I am  a Software Engineer,currently working on React/NextJs, TypeScript and Tailwind CSS projects for the Front End Web development and Django framework for backend development.
+- 🔭 I am  a Software Engineer,interested  on React/NextJs, TypeScript and Tailwind CSS projects for the Front End Web development and Django framework for backend development.
 - 🌱 I’m currently building using Python Django and REST Framework.

   ## Contact Me via:-